mdsol/crichton-representors/README.md

 # Representors

-[Crichton][] Representors is a library to simplify Hypermedia message representation.
+A library to simplify Hypermedia message representation.
 It has the knowledge of Hypermedia media-types from the Ancients!

-The representors gem provides serializers and deserializers from/to known Hypermedia formats.
+This gem provides serializers and deserializers from/to known Hypermedia formats.
 It currently supports HAL and HALE.
 It also provides a Representor class to hold the information from hypermedia responses, this class provides method to access properties, transitions, etc.

 ## Developing